preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/setup-intunes-for-omnia-feed/index.rst

 **This page is just started.
 Please come back in i few days.**

-This document is guideline for setting up Intune for the Omnia Feed App.
+This document is a guideline for setting up Intune for the Omnia Feed App.

-The "Omnia Feed 2" App (ab4ee7fd-4aa2-494b-82a2-fe16b8f2c3ff) must have the permission "Microsoft Mobile Application Management".
+Prerequisite: The "Omnia Feed 2" App (ab4ee7fd-4aa2-494b-82a2-fe16b8f2c3ff) must have the permission "Microsoft Mobile Application Management".

 Setup Intune for Tenant (should do by customer)